 - Restart your computer and see if the issue is resolved.

-If updating the Broadcom driver didn’t get the job done, we’re going to try with reseting your network profile.
+If updating the Broadcom driver didn’t get the job done, we’re going to try resetting your network profile.
 The first thing you need to do is to delete it:

 - Go to Search, type cmd, and open Command Prompt as Administrator.